As of November 1, 2019

-By submitting the infringement notice, you acknowledge and agree that Verb or its designated agent may forward the information you provide in your notice to the person responsible for the allegedly infringing material.
-If you are unsure whether the material you are reporting is in fact infringing, you may wish to contact an attorney before filing a notification with us.
-Please be aware that under 17 U.S.C. (s) 512(f) of the DMCA, you may be liable for any damages, including costs and attorneys’ fees incurred by us or our merchants, if you knowingly and materially misrepresent that an activity or material is infringing.
+By submitting the infringement notice, You acknowledge and agree that Verb or its designated agent may forward the information You provide in your notice to the person responsible for the allegedly infringing material.
+If You are unsure whether the material that You are reporting is in fact infringing, You may wish to contact an attorney before filing a notification with Us.
+Please be aware that under 17 U.S.C. (s) 512(f) of the DMCA, You may be liable for any damages, including costs and attorneys’ fees incurred by Us or Our merchants, if You knowingly and materially misrepresent that an activity or material is infringing.

 Verb Technology Company, Inc.